Family office at night: recovery plan with multisig diagram, estate plan materials, and executives reviewing Bitcoin operational controls

 Survivable Control Is Where It Breaks.

 Led by Peter Dunworth, a family office operator with Bitcoin custody experience since 2016.
-Operating discipline and background are detailed in Leadership & Credibility below.
+Background is detailed in Led by Peter Dunworth below.

 Important